qooxdoo/qooxdoo/docs/cli/packages.md

 main library by adding a truthy `main` property (see above.

-You can (re)generate the `qooxdoo.json` file by using `qx contrib publish --create-index`.
+You can (re)generate the `qooxdoo.json` file by using `qx package publish --create-index`.
 The command will automatically search for all `Manifest.json` files in the repository and ask you to select the main library if you have more than one.

 Note that all libraries in the repository must have the same version number, because dependencies are managed and checked on the level of the repository, not of the library.
-When you `qx contrib publish` the repository, the versions of all libraries will be set to the one of the main library.
+When you `qx package publish` the repository, the versions of all libraries will be set to the one of the main library.

 ### How to hide your library from being listed

-If you delete the contrib repository on GitHub, it will be removed from the contrib registry when the registry is regenerated nightly.
+If you delete the package repository on GitHub, it will be removed from the package registry when the registry is regenerated nightly.
 However, there might be situations in which you want the library to be accessible without showing up in `qx list`, for example, when you rename or deprecate a library, or if you create a fork that your application depends on, but which you don't want others